One word always separated me on my self-taught journeys in photography from the fully competent professional: manual.

 I was no ‘professional’ myself, and it made me feel inferior to think that I would have to ask a photographer who was.
 It was the question that kept me from stepping up to the mark.
 I feared becoming a professional on the basis that all it meant was I would be able to remove automation from my exposures and fly manual.
 For if that was all it meant to be professional, I would prefer to remain blissfully ignorant.

-It might have been that I chose this knowledge gap to mask other reasons against the idea of professional photography.
-Had I, for example, put such barriers up for myself before eventually deciding to shoot weddings more professionally, remaining the ‘weekend warrior’ safe in the self-satisfaction that being professional seemed to mean shouting too much at the happy couple’s relatives.
+It might have been that I chose this knowledge gap as a mask for other reasons against the idea of professional photography.
+Had I, for example, put such barriers up for myself before, eventually, deciding to shoot weddings more professionally?
+Had I remained so long the ‘weekend warrior’ simply because this meant I was safe in the self-satisfaction that being professional seemed to mean shouting too much at the happy couple’s relatives.
 I was content, then, to carry on my distinction.

 It did not help to make me want to become a pro that I suspected professional photographers themselves saw working in manual mode as the one element of top-flight skill that marked them out as accomplished master craftsmen.
 I felt that they founded their attitude of superiority over us, the enthusiasts, on this one small gap in our understanding.

 I once saw an inspiring slideshow given to us at a magazine publisher’s office by the “celebrated press photographer”, Mike Maloney, in which he lamented the time that a photographer next to him in the football stadium had been unable to guess at the exposure needed, to pluck it from the air in front of him.
 “What aperture do you think we need in here – f4?”
 He had been astounded not to have been given a knowledgeable response.

 This put me in my proper place.
 Not only was I not a professional, but I saw that even a photographer who was (albeit, one relying on later technology) could also be put down on the question of manual.